A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: 5: Simulation Comments and Additional Simulations

 We ran several additional versions of the three-groups model and report results here.
 The main text includes an asymmetric non-local three-groups model which has half-piMOM effect size distributions ($f^{(m)^-}$ and $f^{(m)^+}$) with separate half-piMOM hyper-priors placed on the scaling parameter $\tau$.
 This model is compared to a symmetric local three-groups model which has half-normal effect size distributions that are fixed.
 In this appendix we compare these models to another asymmetric non-local model that instead has inverse gamma hyper-priors on the $\tau$ parameters, a symmetric non-local model that has fixed $\tau$ values, and an asymmetric local model that has separate inverse gamma hyper-priors on the means and separate half-piMOM hyper-priors on the standard deviations of the half-normal effect size priors.
 Table \ref{tab:table_appendix_models_sim} demonstrates the distinctions between these models.
 We do not include results from an asymmetric local model which had separate inverse gamma hyper-priors on the means and standard deviations as they were uniformly worse and made the plots unreadable.

-These simulations are compared using the same metrics that were discussed in section 4 of the main text ; the logarithmic score, brier score, area under the receiver operating characteristic curve, and the true positive rate at two different fixed mean false positive rates (Figure \ref{fig:app_sim_fig}).
-These plots demonstrate a range of choices (for modelling the effect sizes) which provide comparable results.
-This range illustrates that most of the benefit of our method comes from the borrowing of strength across data types using three-groups structure.
+Figure \ref{fig:app_sim_fig} demonstrates a range of choices (for modeling the effect sizes) which provide comparable results.
+This range illustrates that most of the benefit of our model comes from the borrowing of strength across data types using three-groups structure.

-While there are many similarities between these plots we think that it is worth highlighting a few differences.
+While there are many similarities between these plots, we think that it is worth highlighting one important difference.
 The non-local model with inverse gamma hyper-priors required tuning of the hyper-parameter values; we had to move the mass away from zero to ensure the posterior distributions for $\tau$ were not nearly zero.
 This suggests to us that the sparsity invoked by the automatic multiplicity correction of the Dirichlet-categorical inclusion scheme can become swamped by many very small empirical effect sizes.
-In other words, some engineering is required to ensure that the effect size distributions do not become additional "spikes" at trivially small values.
+In other words, some engineering is required to ensure that the effect size distributions do not become additional ``spikes" at trivially small values.